cathyfu1215/cathy-rest-tester-5500/LESSONS_LEARNED.md

 - It seems that the tests should be inplemented to a new project, otherwise there will be two entrance of the program?
 - the bin folder should be git ignored!

+## Go#

+### What Did We Learn About This Language?
+- I learned about gin framework

+### Interesting Problems Encountered
+- It is very convenient to use Go!

 ## General Reflections

 ### Key Takeaways